 Boards must inform staff members that if a parent fails to report a cessation of work, education, or job training, but the discovery is made after the parent has already resumed participation in work, education, or job training, then care should continue.

 If parent does not report a permanent cessation of work, education, or training that has already exceeded three months (90 days) and the Board contractor discovers that one has occurred, care must be terminated with proper notice to the parent.
-Prior to making a determination to end care, however, the Board contractor must verify that the parent has not resumed participation in any activity at any level.
+Before making a determination to end care, however, the Board contractor must verify that the parent has not resumed participation in any activity at any level.

 In either case, unreported interruptions in participation exceeding three months (90 days) are subject to fraud fact-finding.

-D-803: Resumption of Activities during the Three-Month Continuation of Care Period
+D-803: Resumption of Activities During the Three-Month Continuation of Care Period

 If a parent resumes participation at any level in work, education, or job training, Boards must ensure that child care continues for the remainder of the 12-month period at the same or greater level, depending on any increase in the activity hours of the parent.